 After the registration request is submitted, an email is sent to the address of the coordinator.
-This email contains a one-time link for setting the password of the coordinator, which allows the access to the project proposal.
-If this link is not accessible through the local email client, it must be copied in full length (!) into the address line of any web browser.
+This email contains a one-time link for setting the password of the coordinator, which allows

 If any problem occurs in this phase, there will be no way for the coordinator to solve it.
-In this case send a mail to aal-support@vdivde-it.de and mention as many information as you know, which help to identify the proposal (acronym, coordinator name or organisation).
+In this case send a mail to call@aal-europe.eu and mention as many information as you know, which help to identify the proposal (acronym, coordinator name or organisation).
 Do not forget to supply contact information like email and telephone number!